azliuu/projects/wordle_solver/README.md

   * y - yellow letter
   * x - grey letter
   * g - green letter
-* The solver will then continue to provide guesses based on the given information until the wordle is solved.
+* The tool will then continue to provide guesses based on the given information until the wordle is solved.